jecs-imperial/occam-kahn/README.md

     const topologicallySortedVertices = graph.getTopologicallySortedVertices();

 If there is a cycle, the return value will be `null`.

-As well as topologically sorting the vertices, each vertex has an array of ancestor vertices, themselves topologically sorted.
-For the above input, for example, the `c` vertex will have an array of ancestor vertices `['d', 'a', 'b']`.
+You can also check for the presence of cycles explicitly:

+    const cyclesPresent = graph.areCyclesPresent();

+If there are cycles present, they will be amongst the remaining edges:

+    const remainingEdges = graph.getRemainingEdges();

 ## Installation